bagder/daniel.haxx.se/about.md

-The three of us (me, Kjell and Björn) and a few other coders left SSS after a while and instead we created Horizon together with a bunch of other demo-hacker friends from the Swedish "scene" (several came from the group Thundercats) and now we were definitely one of the leading demo groups in Sweden.
+The three of us (me, Kjell and Björn) and a few other coders left SSS after a while and instead we created Horizon together with a bunch of other demo-hacker friends from the Swedish *scene* (several came from the group Thundercats) and now we were definitely one of the leading demo groups in Sweden.
 We wanted to have a more tight-knit group that would do and focus on demos only - no cracking at all.
 We won a whole range of demo competitions in